 a.
 King Cyrus issued a decree: This is the decree originally recorded in Ezra 1, giving the Jewish people who wanted to return to Jerusalem and Judea the right to return and to repopulate Judea and to rebuild Jerusalem.

 i.
-Heavy stones: “The great stones which had excited suspicion were now found to be expressly authorized – for the term is the same as for the ‘huge stones’ of Ezra 5:8 – literally, stones for rolling, too massive to be transported by other means” (Kidner).
+Heavy stones: “The great stones which had excited suspicion were now found to be expressly authorised – for the term is the same as for the ‘huge stones’ of Ezra 5:8 – literally, stones for rolling, too massive to be transported by other means.”
+(Kidner)

 c.
-Let the gold and silver articles of the house of God… be restored and taken back to the temple which is in Jerusalem: Furthermore, Cyrus ordered that the spoils taken from the temple some two generations before now be returned to the Jerusalem temple.
+Let the gold and silver articles of the house of God…be restored and taken back to the temple which is in Jerusalem: Furthermore, Cyrus ordered that the spoils taken from the house of God some two generations before now be returned to the Jerusalem temple.

 i.
 It was a remarkable example of God’s providence that so many of these gold and silver articles of the house of God still existed intact and that King Cyrus commanded them to be returned.